Below are answers to commonly asked questions organized into six categories.

 Eligibility data sets include:

-For more information, please view the data dictionaries.
+For more information, please see our data dictionary page.

 Q. Will the information provided include carriers that cover employer groups who reside in Maine?